LinkedIn Ad

 Break it up

 We’re starting out our goal setting list with time management.
-Setting aside the time to not only achieve your goals but to actually set them is the first priority As with most things, reaching your goals take time.
-Whether that means waking up an extra hour to hit the gym, taking a class to build upon your skillset, or taking five minutes out of your day to meditate, making the time to execute your goals will help hold you accountable.
+Setting aside the time to not only achieve your goals but to actually set them is the first priority.
+As with most things, reaching your goals take time.
+Whether that means waking up an extra hour to hit the gym, taking a class to boost your AI skills, or taking 10 minutes out of your day to meditate, making the time to execute your goals will help hold you accountable.
 Along with this, smaller goals allow you to meet your deadlines without feeling overwhelmed.
-We recommend coming up with a schedule for yourself, whether it’s weekly or monthly, so you don’t wake up one day in December and realize you have one month left to learn to code!
-Setting smaller goals with either weekly or monthly deadlines will bring you closer to the end of the year feeling like you checked off your goal list.
+We recommend coming up with a schedule for yourself, whether it’s weekly or monthly, so you don’t wake up one day in December and realize you have just a couple weeks left to learn to code before it's 2025.